-Key Words: intraoperative molecular imaging; optical biopsy; precision guided surgery; NIR; fluorochrome ancer is the second leading cause of death in the United States, with over 1.9 million new cases and 600,000 deaths expected in the United States in 2022 (1).
+Cancer is the second leading cause of death in the United States, with over 1.9 million new cases and 600 thousand deaths expected in the United States in 2022 (1).
 Surgery remains a mainstay in the treatment of solid tumors, with the most important predictor of postsurgical outcome being complete resection of the tumor with negative margins.
 Unfortunately, precise intraoperative resection still relies mostly on visual inspection under white light and tactile palpation.
-This makes it difficult to accurately assess margins and detect additional synchronous/metachronous lesions missed on preoperative studies (Supplemental Videos 1-2; supplemental materials are available at http://jnm.snmjournals.org).
+This makes it difficult to accurately assess margins and detect additional synchronous/metachronous lesions missed on preoperative studies (Videos 1-2).
 White light visualization can also make it difficult to identify vital structures that need to be preserved.

-J Nucl Med 2022; 63:1620-1627 DOI: 10.2967/jnumed.121.263409

 Intraoperative molecular imaging (IMI) has developed rapidly over the past decade to address these challenges.
-IMI uses optical tracers that target malignant lesions through a variety of means.

-These tracers fluoresce and can easily be visualized using optical
+IMI utilizes optical tracers that target malignant lesions through a variety of means.
+These tracers fluoresce and can easily be visualized using optical imaging instrumentation, making it possible to accurately identify tumors intraoperatively, remove them with negative margins, and even identify additional lesions that were not visualized preoperatively (2).
+Fluorescent tracers can also help surgeons identify and avoid vital structures like nerves and vasculature (3).

-Although biologic imaging traces back to the 1800s with the discovery of the first fluorescent dyes, IMI is a relatively recent method of cancer detection with a history that really begins in the late 1990s (Fig. 1).
-In 1998, Stummer first described the use of 5-ALA for the detection of malignant gliomas, and it was not until 2017, almost 20 y later, that it became the first Food and Drug Administration (FDA)-approved IMI tracer (4).
+Although biological imaging traces back to the 1800s with the discovery of the first fluorescent dyes, IMI is a relatively recent method of cancer detection with a history that really begins in the late 1990s (Figure 1).
+In 1998, Stummer first described the use of 5-ALA for the detection of malignant gliomas, and it was not until 2017, almost 20 years later, that it became the first Food and Drug Administration (FDA)-approved IMI tracer (4).
 The first FDA approval for an IMI-compatible imaging system, the Novadaq SPY, also came recently in 2005 (5).
 Although relatively new, these approvals have spurred hundreds of trials testing a wide array of IMI tracers and imaging systems (6).
-As of 2022, 4 tumor-targeted probes have reached phase III clinical trials in the United States (pafolacianine, BLZ-100, LUM015, and SGM-101), and around 40 contrast agents are currently being investigated in more than 85 clinical trials within the United States (2,5,6).
+As of 2022, four tumor-targeted probes have reached phase III clinical trials in the US (pafolacianine, BLZ-100, LUM015, and SGM-101), and around 40 contrast agents are currently being investigated in over 85 clinical trials within the US (2,5,6).